MakerBogans/Fourbie/Fourbie v2/README.md

 * The standoffs/spacers for the vz toolhead - again check vz bom.
 * Some way of handling your wiring.
 We will provide mods for z chain mounts as some users are using these.
 I run an umbillical straight to the top, and a second umbillical to the top for the motors.
 Most of you will be running bottom mounted electronics, so mods for the chain will be provided asap.
 CANbus boards, if they can be made reliably would be a nice option for this toolhead.
 * A hotend of appropriate length to support the VZ toolhead.
 Mosquito/NF crazy with volcmosq or longer.
 Again see the VZ-Printhead-Printed repo for more information.
+* you will need a front extrusion cut to length, see cad, add 50mm for a 300 and 100mm for a 350.
+* Stronly recommend you use an MGN9 for the top rail.
+It weighs almost half as much and the extra stability from MGN 12 isn't needed like it is in the stock voron gantry.
+This is one of the main reasons I made this mod in the first place, and you should see significant performance gains from this.
+MGN12 is untested.

 ## Important notes